guillermocontp/Snowflake-project/Documentation/Doc.md

 ## 14. Future Enhancements & Roadmap

-* Integration of additional F1 data sources (e.g., telemetry, tyre information, betting odds).
+* Integration of additional F1 data sources and live data (e.g., telemetry, tyre information, betting odds).
-* More advanced weather data integration (e.g., hourly forecasts leading up to a race).
 * Development of predictive models (e.g., race outcome prediction, qualifying performance).
-* Full automation of the ELT pipeline using an orchestrator.
+* Full automation of the ELT pipeline using an orchestrator (airflow) and a specific ingestor like
 * Enhanced interactive visualizations and comparative analytics in Streamlit.

 ## 15. Glossary